 Staff must use and clean their own equipment and utensils (cup, cutlery, plate etc.) or may to opt to have their own personal set of utensils.
 Staff will disinfect their place in the staffroom when leaving.

 The prompt identification and isolation of potentially infectious individuals is a crucial step in restricting the spread of the virus and protecting the health and safety of the individuals themselves and other staff, contractors and visitors at the workplace.
-A detailed sign in/sign out log of those entering the school facilities will be maintained.
+The school maintains a log of visitors to the school.

 The Department has published guidance setting out the practical steps for good ventilation in accordance with public health advice ‘Practical Steps for the Deployment of Good Ventilation Practices in Schools’ The guidance sets out an overall approach for schools that windows should be open as fully as possible when classrooms are not in use (e.g. during break-times or lunch-times (assuming not in use) and also at the end of each school day) and partially open when classrooms are in use.
 The guidance provides that good ventilation can be achieved in classrooms without causing discomfort, particularly during cold weather.